 Who are at risk to develop yeast infection discharge?

 Most women that are infected with candida will not show symptoms.
-Only about 40 percent of women will show symptoms of vaginal discharge.
+Many women carry candida without symptoms.
 Some of the risk factor to develop yeast discharge are

-• Pregnancy.
+Pregnancy.
 Are you pregnant?
 Then its possible to have yeast infection discharge.
-Yeast infection is the commonest infection in women during pregnancy.
+Yeast infection is common in women during pregnancy.
 It is due to reduced immunity and high estrogen level in pregnancy.
-However, it can be treated and cured in pregnancy.
+However, it can be treated and cleared in pregnancy.
 Therefore, it’s important to see your doctor.

 What other symptoms can I develop If I have yeast discharge?